 The module will be supported by a VLE site containing notes, readings and extended bibliographies, and weblinks.

 Opportunities for pdp will be supported, particularly by encouraging publication on students’ blogs.
-Students will be supported by a 3 hour session on law as per the Broadcast Journalism Training Council’s requirements.

 If students read complete the required assessments and assignments, they will develop professional skills.
 They should be able to:

 1. Plan and sustain independent research, academic and journalistic;

 2. Be able to confidently and professionally to conduct interviews and surveys within a variety of contexts;